moritzpschwarz/getspanel/cran-comments.md

 This is a resubmission for version 0.2.1 - I corrected an error in the URL of the package.

-I have now selected more tests to be skipped on CRAN to ensure that the check takes less than 10 minutes.

-This is a resubmission for version 0.2.1 - I corrected an error in the URL of the package.

 ### General changes in version 0.2.1:

 This is an update to extend the package with a new method to enable further analysis tools.